pekwm/pekwm/doc/faq.md

 some directory.
 In this case, we will unpack it to _~/.pekwm/themes_, which is the standard location for user installed themes.

-In simple, first make sure the themes directory exist, and if not, make it by issuing the command:
+For simplicity, first ensure the themes directory exist, and if not, make it by issuing the command:

 ```